easytransac/easytransac-sdk-php/README.md

 ### Manually

-Download the SDK and put it in your projet.
-For use it, you just need to require the autoload file in *easytransac/easytransac-sdk-php/sdk/EasyTransac/autoload.php*.
+In order to use it, you only need to require the autoload file *easytransac/easytransac-sdk-php/sdk/EasyTransac/autoload.php*.

 Unit Testing
 ------------

-Our test cases are written under PHPUnit 4.4.1, also if you want launch tests, please check your version for methods compatibility.
+Our test cases are written under PHPUnit 4.4.1, also if you want to launch tests, please check your PHPUnit version for methods compatibility.

 Samples
 -------

-If you need, samples are provided with the SDK.
+Samples are provided with the SDK.

 ### Set up the configuration
 ```php